hauzer/scrobbler/README.rst

 The program can be invoked with one of the following commands:

-- *user-add* - Add a user to the list of known users.
+- *add-user* - Add a user to the list of known users.

     - [user]
         A Last.fm username.